-7. Redeployment opportunities.

-- Concern that for professional Officers the number of possible redeployment opportunities at a suitable grade are likely to be very limited. - Officers are being asked to express a view on potential redeployment opportunities now rather than at the end of the selection process.

-When new or vacant posts occur, where they are suitable for redeployment, they are being kept open for Environmental Health staff.
+7. Redeployment opportunities. who have been in the same situation of changing their work location.
+These discussions, including site visits, together with flexible working options can only be agreed when the staffing structure is finalised and operational aspects such as having sufficient resource on each day have been considered.
+Staff comments: Concern that for professional Officers the number of possible redeployment opportunities at a suitable grade are likely to be very limited.
+Officers are being asked to express a view on potential redeployment opportunities now rather than at the end of the selection process.
+Response: When new or vacant posts occur, where they are suitable for redeployment, they are being kept open for Environmental Health staff.
 Also, staff are not expected to formally express their interest until they have been unsuccessful in securing a post in the new structure.
 Staff are being asked to express there view informally at an early stage, so that posts are not kept open unnecessarily.
 Where a post is available for redeployment, training will be available to the staff involved.
 Furthermore, individual discussions have been offered to staff, some of whom have met with the Manager of the department in which a role is available, to discuss the required qualifications, knowledge, expertise and training that would be required for the role.

-8. Management Structure/ Arrangements

-- It is disappointing to lose the input of the Head of Environmental and Operational Services to the service's development and future success. - The job description for the Environmental Health Manager has not been published.

-The Environmental Health Manager post will still be line to the Head of Environmental and Operational Services (SDC) and the Strategic Director (DBC).
+8. Management Structure/ Arrangements Staff comments: It is disappointing to lose the input of the Head of Environmental and Operational Services to the service's development and future success.
+The job description for the Environmental Health Manager has not been published.
+Response: The Environmental Health Manager post will still be line to the Head of Environmental and Operational Services (SDC) and the Strategic Director (DBC).
 Given the proposed new joint structure further consideration of the requirements of the Environmental Health Manager role was required in conjunction with the Assistant and Principal role responsibilities, hence this job description was subsequently made available during the consultation process.

+Cabinet - 13 October 2011

-Council -29 January 2011 Item No. 5(a) - Appendix B
+Item No. 7 - Appendix B